ServiceInnovationLab/smartstart-backend/README.md

 Welcome to LEF/BOAC!

-## Steps to run site
+## Run site in virtualenv

 *Following instructions assume you are on a Ubuntu Linux system*

-Clone this repo to home dir:
+Clone this repo to dir you like, I will use home dir in this doc:

+    cd ~
     git clone git@gitlab.catalyst.net.nz:lef/backend.git
+    cd backend

-Now your code should be in ~/backend.
+Now your code should be in ~/backend, and you are in it.

 Bootstrap the system for system-wide dependencies:

-    ~/backend/bin/bootstrap.sh
+    sudo env/bootstrap.sh

 Install postgres and make sure the database exsits:

     # TODO: same server or not?

-Create virtualenv:
+Create a python3 virtualenv in a dir you like, I will use ~/env in this doc:

     mkdir ~/env
     virtualenv -p /usr/bin/python3 ~/env/py3